 This course invites students to explore and research a topic about Bhutan - its people, environment, culture and current issues.
 Students will carry out their independent study project during their semester at the Royal University of Bhutan (RUB) under the guidance of the NU faculty and the designated RUB faculty mentor at their respective campuses.
 Following the guidelines specified in the syllabus, students select a topic, have it approved and carry it to completion in the form of a final paper and formal presentation.
 Topics may be related to the student's area of focus or academic discipline in their BA studies.

-In addition to the three classes taught by Naropa's in-country faculty member, students will choose two classes from one of the following campuses (please click on the name of the campus to read course descriptions for spring 2016 classes).
+In addition to the three classes taught by Naropa's in-country faculty member, students will choose two classes from one of the following campuses.
+Click on the name of the campus below to read course descriptions for courses available to study abroad students each semester.
+Note that this is a sample of courses offered and not every class is offered every year.
 For Naropa students, these classes will be considered non-resident courses.

 CNR is a beautiful campus, designed with traditional Bhutanese architectural elements.
 It is about three hours outside of Thimphu over an 11,000 foot pass, and is close to the town of Wandue Photrang.
 Its natural setting is highly conducive to the academic emphasis of the campus, which includes animal science, agriculture, forestry, and sustainable development.